jmtilli/micronovaxrr/deploy/README-1st.txt

 if you modify this default layer model or install your own, you must be aware that installing a new version of this program will overwrite your default layer model.
-If you don't want your default model overwritten when updating the program, you must keep a backup copy of your own default.layers.
+If you don't want your default model overwritten when updating the program, you must keep a backup copy of your own default.layers or default.layers.gz.